The complete guide to going from idea to launch — without wasting months or money

 - Focus on the core transaction — Can someone find what they want, buy it, and have the seller deliver?
 If yes, you have a marketplace.

-Step 7: Get Your First 10 Transactions
+Getting Your First 10 Transactions

 Your marketplace isn't proven until real money has changed hands.
 The first 10 transactions are the hardest — and the most important.
 They prove the model works, give you data, and build momentum.